Skip to main content

 Meanwhile, Jurassic World makes good on Hammond’s dream project of a fully operational dinosaur theme park, and it falls apart for the exact same reasons that Malcom, Grant, and Sattler foresaw.
 Even after the park falls, the conflicts of the final two films follow this natural trajectory—can humans survive in an ecosystem molded by their own abuse of science?
 As Grant says in that first film, “Dinosaurs and man, two species separated by 65 million years of evolution, have just been suddenly thrown back into the mix together.
 How can we possibly have the slightest idea what to expect?”

 I often see critical voices attempt to draw parallels between Jurassic World and action flicks made by the likes of Michael Bay or Roland Emmerich, but Trevorrow’s been judicious about what kind of fireworks he puts into these films.
 A volcanic apocalypse forcing the dinos off the island and into our world?
 That tracks.
 An extinction level event like that is a fitting metaphor for the destruction of Hammond’s original dream of a dinosaur playground, and volcanoes have been a part of dinosaur mythology for a long time.
 (And yes, in real life the ash cloud would have vaporized Chris Pratt.
 I promise your 8th grade science teacher is proud of you.
-Now go watch the movie.)
+You can go back to watching the movie now.)
 Dinosaur-human hybrids, on the other hand?
 Trevorrow knew that was a stupid idea.
 When asked about the possibility of seeing soldiers riding on dinosaurs in a Jurassic World sequel, Trevorrow said,

 “It’s important that we keep it at least grounded in a space where the dinosaurs are a parable for animals in the world today.
 I think that, ultimately, when people are able to watch this film and where this franchise is going, it really is about the ethical treatment of animals in the world and our responsibility to the living creatures that we share the planet with, alongside our responsibility to the planet itself.
 I think the riding of a T. rex by a soldier is a level of fantasy that is ...
 I love it and I would love to see it, I don’t know if it’s specifically for this franchise, but it’s super cool.”